View the Iname Housing Report page.

-- Items that are also NOT accepted in the mail are blank sheets of paper, envelopes, stamps, address labels, magazine or newspaper clippings, pamphlets, ribbon, string, double-sided cards (parts of card glued together), laminated cards, bookmarks, musical cards, cards larger than 6”x8”, staples, paperclips, metal tabs, spiral binding, scotch or masking tape, glitter, confetti, dried flowers, glue, marker, gel, oil, or paint.
+- Items that are also not accepted in the mail are blank sheets of paper, envelopes, stamps, address labels, magazine or newspaper clippings, pamphlets, ribbon, string, double-sided cards (parts of card glued together), laminated cards, bookmarks, musical cards, cards larger than 6 inches by 8 inches, staples, paperclips, metal tabs, spiral binding, scotch or masking tape, glitter, confetti, dried flowers, glue, marker, gel, oil, or paint.

-Photographs may be mailed to the detention center but can be no larger than 5”x7”.
+Photographs may be mailed to the detention center but can be no larger than 5 inches by 7 inches.
 No Polaroid, adhesive-backed photos, smeared ink, tape or tape residue, or photos with frames will be accepted.
-Inmates can receive no more than ten (10) photos per envelope.
+Inmates can receive no more than ten photos per envelope.
 Photos or drawings depicting criminal acts, gang activity, anything sexually suggestive, or nudity are not allowed.

 All mail to an inmate should be addressed in the following manner:

 c/o Navajo County Jail

 Revised October 28, 2021.

 Inmates housed in the Navajo County Detention Center may receive money for the purposes of posting bonds, paying bills (limit of two per week), and to purchase clothing, hygiene, foodstuffs, and candy from the inmate commissary provider.
 There is now a kiosk in the jail lobby that accepts cash and debit/credit cards.